Home

 Donald McEwen may be the 'merchant in Killin' recorded in 'Scottish Highlanders' in 1775 [Source: Scottish Highlanders, page 30'(NAS.GD112/11/1/2/8)]

-1756 - Robert Robertson is witness to a charter
+March 1756 - Robert Robertson receives a voucher for payment, is a witness to a charter

 From 1779 - John Robertson (1744 - ?) of Killin

-John Robertson was a farmer according to the death certificate of his son Colin Robertson.
+The third child of Robert and Janet Robertson, John Robertson (1744 - ?), was a farmer according to the death certificate of his son Colin Robertson.
 He may (but also may not be) be the John Robertson, 'tenant farmer, Finlarig, north side of Loch Tay' in 1769 as recorded in 'Scottish Highlanders'.
 [Source: Scottish Highlanders, page 58'(SL#4)]

-John and Ellen Robertson had the following children, all baptised in Killin (meaning that they probably travelled from their home for the baptisms in the church at Killin):
+John and Ellen Robertson had the following children, all baptised in Killin:

 Birth records for Robert, Anne and James shows the family at Wester Ardchyle, which was presumably between Ardchyle and Liangarstan.
-At Ellen and Colin's births, the family was recorded at Liangarstan.
+The family was recorded at Liangarstan when Ellen and Colin were born.

-Duncan Robertson (born 1756) is understood to have left Scotland to carry on business in Jamaica.
-Their Jamaican estate was Friendship in St Elizabeth, West Jamaica.
-Duncan returned sometime later (date to be confirmed) and bought Carronvale House near Larbert.
+Duncan acquired an estate in St Elizabeth, West Jamaica, named 'Friendship'.
+See this page about Duncan Robertson in Jamaica for more details, and below from the mid 1810s for details of his life after he returned to Scotland and bought Carronvale House near Larbert.
 (Source: Peter Durbin, quoting the 'Red Book of Scotland' by Gordon MacGregor)

 From 1789 - The McMartins of Killin